Can Guinea Pigs Eat Oranges? (How Much is Safe?)

 Baby guinea pigs over four weeks old can eat oranges in small quantities.
 Oranges contain a good amount of Vitamin C and calcium, which young piggies need in their diet for healthy growth.

 Be sure to introduce them into the diet very slowly, as baby guinea pigs’ stomachs are still developing and adapting to so many new things at once.
-The sugar and acidity levels can also cause stomach upsets more easily than other foods.
+The sugar and acidity levels can cause stomach upsets more easily than other foods.

 Can Guinea Pigs Have Orange Juice?

-While not poisonous to guinea pigs, orange juice has a higher concentration of sugar that is not healthy for piggies.
+While not poisonous to guinea pigs, orange juice has a higher concentration of sugar which is not healthy for piggies.
 Guinea pigs are not built to digest sugar or any other human foods, so this can cause digestive problems for your pig.
 The only human food they should have access to is raw fruits and vegetables.

 Can Guinea Pigs Eat Canned or Tinned Orange Slices?